kidlat2024/kidlatnews/content/news/2024/Senators Tito Sotto, Ronald Dela Rosa Introduce Bill to Change 'Lupang Hinirang' to 'Bayang Magiliw'.md

 >"Our bill would not only correct this unfortunate historical wrong; it would also stop the needless ridicule that comes the way of countless schoolchildren--not to mention politicians--who know our beloved anthem by the only name it should be called: Bayang Magiliw."

-"Only insufferable snots in their ivory towers like to call it [Lupang Hinirang](/tags/lupang-hinirang), but the name should really have been Bayang Magiliw from the start," explained [Senator Dela Rosa](/tags/ronald-dela-rosa).
+"Only insufferable snots in their ivory towers call it [Lupang Hinirang](/tags/lupang-hinirang), but the name should really have been Bayang Magiliw from the start," explained [Senator Dela Rosa](/tags/ronald-dela-rosa).
 "Let me illustrate my point.
 Esteemed Senator Sotto, would you kindly do us a favor and sing our national anthem?"

 "Certainly," replied Sotto.
 "Ahem...
 Bayang magiliw, perlas ng silang..."